 We're thrilled to bring you kitchen wisdom from our friends at America's Test Kitchen.
-This week, they're sharing a five-pepper chili to help thaw out folks who are suffering the chill of the polar vortex.
+This week, they're sharing a five-pepper chili to help thaw out folks who are suffering from the chilly weather.

 "Five-Alarm Chili" is cute shorthand that reminds diners that what they're about to eat is hot.
 Most versions sacrifice flavor for blistering heat.
 We wanted to sweat, all right, but we also wanted deep, complex chile pepper flavor.
 For multilayered heat — not simply one-note firebombs — we combined different types of chiles in our recipe.